 Originally, Dixons/Carphone said 1.2 million customer records were accessed in the breach, but has now revealed the figure is almost ten times that at 10m.

-The records contained non-financial data including names, addresses and email addresses.
+The records contained non-financial data including names, addresses, dates of birth and email addresses.

-The company says that there is no evidence that data actually left its system, or has resulted in any fraud.
-It also said it will be apologising to customers, but didn't specify when or how it would do that.
+The company says that there is now evidence that some of this data may have left its system, but has no confirmed instances of this resulting in any fraud.
+It also said it would be apologising to customers, and has now sent out emails to that effect.